kbarrette/keithbarrette/writing/a-christmas-carol.md

 * **Enemies:** 1 Lich

 The portal deposits the players in the churchyard overlooking the city.
-The are slightly disoriented but eventually realize where they are.
+They are slightly disoriented but eventually realize where they are.

 A pall of foul darkness hangs in the air, and they can see the town below them, looking derelict.